kristianmandrup/solid-bootstrap/README.md

 Please help out with the porting effort if you are interested in using Bootstrap 5 for SolidJS.
 I'm only just learning SolidJS myself ;)

+## Showcase component examples

+To see which components are currently working, run the showcase:

+Run `yarn start`

+Go to `http://localhost:3000/` and navigate each of the showcase examples all based on [reactstrap component showcase examples](https://reactstrap.github.io)

-## UI tags (WIP)
+## UI tags (Development)

-The following Tutorial docs needs to be read and understood thoroughly and used througout the components in order to maintain correct reactivity and functioning.
+The following tutorial docs needs to be read and understood thoroughly and used througout the components in order to maintain correct functioning of SolidJS reactivity.

-Most of the components need to be updated to use the utility functions in order to fully work.

 - [merging props](https://www.solidjs.com/tutorial/props_defaults)
 - [splitting props](https://www.solidjs.com/tutorial/props_split)